 The result of this arbitration scheme is such that if both devices would constantly request the bus (for example, if both are executing code out of external memory), they alternately gain bus access.
-However, the usual way for this configuration is that the participant would execute out of internal memory, only eventually requesting an external bus transaction to load/store data.
+However, it is typical for this configuration that the participant would execute out of internal memory, only eventually requesting an external bus transaction to load/store data.